Meet the AsadoAdventure Team

 I based these tours on the types of tours that I have taken myself in my travels.
 I have grilled freshly caught cuy (South American guinea pig) in the middle of the Amazon jungle; ran across the Andes in a three-day race from Chile to Argentina; cooked in Florence and the Italian countryside; picnicked in the South African bush, as well as completed several food tours all across Europe.
 Every single one of those experiences has influenced how I have created these tours for you to enjoy.

-I currently have my own business making authentic Texan BBQ for delivery called Ribs Al Rio.
+I created a restaurant called Ribs Al Rio.
 Before that, I worked at Strange Brewing, one of Argentina's trendiest microbreweries, where I was in charge of the kitchen.

 I love to grill meat, it's part of every Argentine's DNA, and I have been grilling for AsadoAdventure since 2016.